chrislupp/Philote-Cpp/README.md

 high (macOS is billed at a factor of ten higher than Linux) that it is not feasible to run anything other than Linux.
 However, as the main dependency for Philote-Cpp is gRPC, it is likely that any system that can compile and run gRPC will be able to run Philote-Cpp.
-This is especially true, as Philote-Cpp follows the same C++ standards as gRPC.
+This is especially true, as Philote-Cpp adheres to the same C++ standards as gRPC.